gnif/mod_rpaf/README.md

                                                       value contained in X-Port, or
                                                       X-Forwarded-Port.
 (See Issue #12)

+    RPAF_CleanHeaders       (On|Off)                - Cleanup the headers added/altered by
+                                                      the reverse proxy to hide it from the client application.

     RPAF_ForbidIfNotProxy   (On|Off)                - Option to forbid request if not from trusted RPAF_ProxyIPs; otherwise
                                                       cannot be done with Allow/Deny after